TypeCombinator/uit/README.md

 ## Introduction

 **UIT** is a Unified Intrusive Linked List library.
-This library brings together 4 different linked lists based on a unified abstraction, the core trick is **mock_head**.
-In addition, some balanced trees have been implemented, what makes it different is that they're simplified with **mock_sentinel**, which is similar to the **mock_head**.
+This library provides a unified implementation of linear linked lists and tree-type linked lists, allowing different types of linked lists to be flexibly converted into one another.

 ### Linear Linked List